 Seven is also, however, associated with judgment.
 There is coming a seven year Tribulation Period.
 It does make me wonder by having solar eclipses seven years apart, combined with the sun and moon being signs, is God trying to send America a message of impending judgment?
 Are other “messages” coming within the next seven years?

-Some are saying that on September 23, 2017 there will be a configuration of the sun, moon, Venus, Mars, and Mercury, along with the constellations Leo and Virgo, that will fulfill the prophecy of Revelation 12:1:
+Some wanted to believe that on September 23, 2017 when there was a configuration of the sun, moon, Venus, Mars, and Mercury, along with the constellations Leo and Virgo, that it would fulfill the prophecy of Revelation 12:1:

 And a great sign appeared in heaven: a woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars.”
 This, though, is taken out of context and could possibly even border on astrology, which God forbids.
 However, God could arrange the stars and planets anyway He desires in fulfillment of prophecy.
 From my research, I am not convinced that this is something to give serious attention to.
 We will see what happens.

-Something that is worthy of attention is the asteroid 2012TC4 that is scheduled to make a very close pass of earth on October 12, 2017.
+Something that was worthy of attention was the asteroid 2012TC4 that made a very close pass of earth on October 12, 2017.
 How close?
 Possibly close enough to barely miss the outermost orbits of our satellites!
-Revelation 8:10 mentions “…a great star from heaven, burning like a torch…” (I am not saying that this will be a fulfillment of this prophecy, only that something is described in Revelation that fits the description of an asteroid.)
+Revelation 8:10 mentions “…a great star from heaven, burning like a torch…” (I am not saying that this was a fulfillment of this prophecy, only that something is described in Revelation that fits the description of an asteroid.)

 Then there is the Yellowstone National Park super volcano, about which some are very concerned.
 NASA considers this serious enough that it is taking drastic action in an attempt to cool it down to prevent a potential gigantic eruption that would literally destroy a major portion of the U.S. (Something fitting the description of a volcano also appears in Revelation 8:8 – “…a great mountain burning with fire…” (Again, I am not saying that this would be a fulfillment of this prophecy).